 -Bill Whaley: Taos writer (Gringo Lessons), publisher (Horse Fly)

 This newsletter is primarily a showcase for my latest work and previously published essays that deserve more exposure.
 GODDAMN BUFFALO is free for now (just choose “none” in the signup panel), but I’ve added a paid subscription option to keep the engine running.
 Thank you for your support no matter what.
 I’m very grateful.

 I’ve been writing and publishing online since the mid-‘90s.
 Some of you may have heard of me from Zoo Zone, Farr Site, MacFaust, GRACK!, and FarrFeed.
 I used to write for Applelinks, MacAddict, and MyMac, too.

 See my main website JHFARR.COM for 900+ blog posts, photos, and contact info—all searchable via keywords, dates, categories, and tags—everything I post here shows up there a day or two later, layout permitting.
 I also recommend a visit to my Smugmug photo site.
 There’s a new Portfolio gallery, and you’ll want to visit the Mostly New Mexico gallery for an astonishing visual history of our time here.
-My latest outside venture is a collection of photography NFTs for sale at OpenSea also named GODDAMN BUFFALO for the inextricable connection.
+My latest outside venture is a collection of photography NFTs for sale at OpenSea also named GODDAMN BUFFALO for the undeniable connection.
 (Floor price 0.1 $ETH) Here’s the latest one: